larsbrinkhoff/its-archives/ailab/greenblatt-ai-films-interview-2006.md

 up a couple times.
 Well, who knows?
 OK, so again it's playing with the gnome and it's doing the calibration.
-Errors gospar gossipers.
+Errors Gosper gossipers.
 Adjusting the camera settings.
 (31:33)
 And.
 Here we are taking pictures again snapping our thing.
 Again, it's.
 Arm is frosting ramp building towers and stuff here.
-Here again, we're looking at the 3:40 and and we see the this transformation of the finger grippers right onto the 3:40.
+Here again, we're looking at the 340 and and we see the this transformation of the finger grippers right onto the 340.
 (32:00)
 So you sort of get a realistic view of exactly what that would look like.